Rival-Thompson/IOT-Workshop_2020/Session3/Slides/slides.md

 ## Intro ##

 Now that we know how to make a hardware solution that can communicate.
 In this session we are going to take this to the next level.
 Using a direct connection between two devices is a good beginning, but when you want to make a fully automated system you will need more than two devices.
 There for we are going to connect multiple devices in a network using Wi-Fi.
-We are going to let them communicate using a message buss.
+We are going to let them communicate using a message bus.
 Here for we are going to use MQTT.
-This is one of the most used message buss systems in IOT.
+This is one of the most used message bus systems in IOT.
 Now lets get started and connect our ESP-8266 / Node MCU to a Wi-Fi network.

 ## Connecting to Wi-Fi ##